serran404/Todols/README.md

 ## `todo.sh`

 The `todo.sh` file is very simple, and I use it as a placeholder for the actual program.
 The ideas I have are listed in a somewhat free way, hopefully they are understandable.
 I am unaware if they are able to make in my freetime but hopefully they will be added to the program.
-I am right working on adding todos to an xml file.
+I am right now not working on the project, but using it every day.

 # Example